aspnetrun/run-aspnetcore-realworld/README.md

 ## Pull-Request

 Please fork this repository, and send me your findings with pull-requests.
 This is open-source repository so open to contributions.
-We have a lot of **missing features** you can check [here from our project page](https://github.com/aspnetrun/run-aspnetcore-realworld/projects/1) and you can develop them.
-We are waiting for your pull requests.
+Get your item from **missing features** [here from our project page](https://github.com/aspnetrun/run-aspnetcore-realworld/projects/1) and send us your pull requests.

 ## Authors